 Pyridostigmine Oral Solution Description

-Pyridostigmine bromide, USP is an orally active cholinesterase inhibitor.
-Chemically, pyridostigmine bromide, USP is 3-hydroxy-1-methylpyridinium bromide dimethylcarbamate.
+Pyridostigmine bromide oral solution USP is an orally active cholinesterase inhibitor.
+Chemically, pyridostigmine bromide is 3-hydroxy-1-methylpyridinium bromide dimethylcarbamate.
 Its structural formula is:

-Pyridostigmine bromide, USP is available as a clear, pink to red colored raspberry flavored oral solution containing 60 mg pyridostigmine bromide, USP per 5 mL (1 teaspoonful) in a vehicle containing 5% alcohol, FD&C Red # 40, FD&C Blue # 1, glycerin, lactic acid, sodium benzoate, sorbitol solution, sucrose, artificial juicy raspberry flavor and purified water.
+Pyridostigmine bromide oral soution USP is available in the following form: Oral solution containing 60 mg pyridostigmine bromide per teaspoonful in a vehicle containing 5% alcohol, glycerin, lactic acid, sodium benzoate, sorbitol, sucrose, FD&C Red No. 40, FD&C Blue No. 1, raspberry flavor and water.

-Pyridostigmine bromide oral solution is useful in the treatment of myasthenia gravis.
+Pyridostigmine bromide oral solution USP is useful in the treatment of myasthenia gravis.

 Atropine may also be used to abolish or obtund gastrointestinal side effects or other muscarinic reactions; but such use, by masking signs of overdosage, can lead to inadvertent induction of cholinergic crisis.

-The safety of pyridostigmine bromide during pregnancy or lactation in humans has not been established.
-Therefore, use of pyridostigmine bromide in women who may become pregnant requires weighing the drug's potential benefits against its possible hazards to mother and child.
+The safety of pyridostigmine bromide oral solution during pregnancy or lactation in humans has not been established.
+Therefore, use of pyridostigmine bromide oral solution in women who may become pregnant requires weighing the drug's potential benefits against its possible hazards to mother and child.

 Pyridostigmine Oral Solution Dosage and Administration

-Pyridostigmine bromide oral solution is available as follows:
+Pyridostigmine bromide oral solution is available in the following dosage form: